Greg Rittenhouse, BS, RRT, BBE, FBPI

 other chronic conditions, my experience has led me to the conclusion that traditional medicine falls short of producing lasting change.

 The Buteyko method of breathing helps restore functional breathing by assisting the client in learning to reduce the volume of air breathed in and out, which then allows carbon dioxide levels to optimally increase, balancing pH, and working to enhance oxygenation at the cellular level.
 This cycle is known as The Bohr Effect.
-With dysfunctional breathing (CHVS), the volume of air inhaled is typically in excess of 6 liters per minute (4 to 6 liters is considered normal), carbon dioxide levels are reduced, and the resulting cascade is vascular constriction, diminished oxygen transport to the cellular level, airway dysfunction, and dampening of the immune system.
-Additional symptoms include such things as shortness of breath, impairment of thinking, fatigue, anxiety, snoring, sleep disorders, cardiovascular dysfunction, etc.
+With dysfunctional breathing, the volume of air inhaled is typically well in excess of 6 liters per minute (4 to 6 liters is considered normal), carbon dioxide levels are reduced, and the resulting cascade may include vascular constriction, diminished oxygen transport to the cellular level, airway dysfunction, and dampening of the immune system.
+Additional symptoms may include such things as shortness of breath, impairment of thinking, fatigue, anxiety, snoring, sleep disorders, cardiovascular dysfunction, and more.

-In more than 20 years as a veteran of healthcare, I have known many people with chronic disease to be avid mouth breathers, the classic sign of CHVS.
-The symptoms of dysfunctional breathing then often results in extensive testing, misdiagnosis, and dependency on harmful, prescribed chemicals.
+In my 24 years as a veteran of healthcare, I have known many people with chronic disease to be avid mouth breathers, the classic sign of chronic hyperventilation syndrome(CHVS).
+The symptoms of dysfunctional breathing then often result in extensive testing, misdiagnosis, and dependency on harmful, prescribed chemicals.

 Dr. Konstantin Buteyko examining a patient